Improving RNN-T ASR Accuracy Using Context Audio: Results

 \subsection{Speaker and Environment Adaptivity}

 To investigate the role of speaker adaptation, we evaluated on a subset of the data which has been annotated to contain speaker changes during the utterance (\autoref{table:wer}).
 This subset is generally much more challenging, due to the presence of multiple (sometimes overlapping) speakers who are addressing the voice assistant.
-On this dataset, the proposed model trained on full utterances does not achieve a significant improvement, indicating that the improvement seen on the overall test set is partially related to the model being able to adapt to one speaker.
+On this dataset, the proposed model trained on full utterances does not achieve a significant improvement, indicating that the overall improvement seen on the overall test set is partially related to the model being able to adapt to one speaker.

 To also investigate the role of environment adaptation, we conduct an experiment where we apply artificial reverberation on either the full utterance or only the audio corresponding to the decoded segments of the utterance.
 Reverberation is implemented by convolving with an impulse response which is randomly drawn from a database of measured room impulse responses, and re-normalizing the signal to the original power.
-From the results in \autoref{table:artificial-reverb} we observe that the gain of the model trained on full utterances over the model trained on segments is significantly higher on the artificially reverberated test set (18.4\% WERR) compared to the overall test set (6.4\% WERR), indicating that training on full utterances is particularly beneficial under challenging acoustic conditions.
+From the results in \autoref{table:artificial-reverb} we first observe that the gain of the model trained on full utterances over the model trained on segments is significantly higher on the artificially reverberated test set (18.4\% WERR) compared to the overall test set (6.4\% WERR), indicating that training with context audio is particularly beneficial under challenging acoustic conditions.
 We also observe that, in the case where we artificially introduce an environment mismatch between the decoded segment and the rest of the utterance, the model trained on full utterances degrades \gls{WER} by 9.6\%.
-We take this as an indication that a significant part of the improvement seen by full-utterance training stems from the model learning implicitly to adapt to the acoustic environment.
+We take this as an indication that the improvement seen by full-utterance training stems partially from the model learning implicitly to adapt to the acoustic environment.